yanis-ga/projet_log_2/README.md

 ## Description

+In the 1st solution C#_project_log on dev branch :

-A project to analyze logs by reading CSV files
+A project to analyze logs by reading CSV files on command line.

 ## Getting Started

 ### Installing

 * Git clone the project and run into your IDE : VS Code Community
 * !!
-Don't forget to add the CSV LOG file in your "download folder" on your computer
+Don't forget to add the CSV LOG file in your "download folder" on your computer and rename this file to "Log_Entity.csv"

 ### Executing program